amys1020/COVID-19_ExploratoryDataAnalysis/README.md

 **METHODOLOGY**\
 When working with datasets containing hundreds of thousands of records, it is no longer practical to utilize Excel for data analyses.
 Python serves as a popular language amongst data scientists because it comes with many powerful libraries for data processing and modeling (Pandas, NumPy, SciPy) and data visualization (Matplotlib and Seaborn), just to name a few.
-For this project, all Python code was run in Jupyter Notebook and the imported Python libraries were Pandas and Matplotlib).
+For this project, all Python code was run in Jupyter Notebook and the imported Python libraries were Pandas, Numpy, and Matplotlib.

 **DATA SET**\
 Each day the Florida Department of Health publishes an updated comma-separated values (CSV) file containing records of all the COVID-19 cases.
 The data is available to the public for download on https://open-fdoh.hub.arcgis.com/datasets/florida-covid19-case-line-data
-The main attributes of the data set are County, Age, Age_group, Gender, Jurisdiction, Travel_related, Origin, Hospitalized (status), Died (status), and Case1 (date).
+The main attributes of the data set are County, Age, Age_group, Gender, Jurisdiction, Travel_related, Origin, EDvisit, Hospitalized, Died, Contact, and Case1 (date).

 **OBJECTIVES**\
 •To leverage Python’s libraries for data analysis purposes\